 Summary of Framework Response: The Framework largely leaves the process for authenticating users to the Authenticating Body, other than vaguely suggesting it “could include an application process for example.”

-Comment: Consistent with the ALAC’s previous comment above, this raises numerous concerns.
+Comment: This recommendation raises numerous concerns; however, there is insufficient information to draw a conclusion.
 There needs to be much more specificity in the proposal about who these Authenticating Bodies would be, what the criteria are for designing Eligible User Groups, what information is needed for authentication, how authentication will be performed, etc.

 Furthermore, there needs to be oversight and review of these processes, both at the time of creation and when in operation.
-The Framework needs to clarify what constitutes a sufficient “identification” by the accredited user’s legitimate purpose (e.g., whether it needs to contain a “balancing test” analysis).
-It should also clarify the role and responsibility of the registry operator or registrar in “evaluating” such identification (e.g., can the registry operator or registrar merely take the accredited user’s statement at face value, or can it conduct its own analysis of the legitimacy of the purpose and the specific request?)
+The Framework needs to clarify what constitutes a sufficient “identification” of the accredited user’s legitimate purpose (e.g., whether it needs to contain a “balancing test” analysis).
+It should also clarify the role and responsibility of the registry operator or registrar in “evaluating” such identification (e.g., should the registry operator or registrar take the accredited user’s statement at face value, or should they validate the accredited user’s statement, or should they conduct their own analysis of the legitimacy of the purpose and the specific request).

 6. What scope of data would be available to authenticated users?

-Summary of Framework Response: The Framework states that the users would get “the level/scope of non-public WHOIS data consistent with the identified legitimate purpose … for each query.”
-[NB: Should this be “legitimate interest” rather than “legitimate purpose”?]
-The document recognizes that there is also support for the view that full WHOIS data for the requested domain name should be returned to the authenticated user.
+Summary of Framework Response: Users would get “the level/scope of non-public WHOIS data consistent with the identified legitimate purpose … for each query.”
+The Framework recognizes that there is also support for the view that full WHOIS data for the requested domain name should be returned to the authenticated user.
 In the end, the Framework takes the position that access to data would be on a query-by-query basis and that full records would not be returned “unless doing so would be supported by the legitimate interest provided by the authenticated user.”
-The report also says that ICANN will seek guidance from the EDPB whether there is a GDPR-compliant model that would allow for bulk access and for returning full WHOIS data by default to authenticated users.
+ICANN will also seek guidance from the EDPB whether there is a GDPR-compliant model that would allow for bulk access and for returning full WHOIS data by default to authenticated users.

-Comment: Overall, this is a reasonably balanced proposal, though very short (once again) on specifics.
+Comment: The ALAC supports the recommendation that scope of data should depend on the query (or type of query).
+Once again, this recommendation is very short on specifics.
 How, for example, will the level/scope of non-public WHOIS data for a particular legitimate purpose be determined?
 Will there be a “one size fits all” approach, or will there be a default that can be customized for each query?
 Whose judgment will be involved?
 This leaves a lot to future processes to develop.

 ICANN alludes to one particularly controversial concept – that of “bulk access.”
 There is a commonly held view that bulk access has breached data protection laws long prior to GDPR.
 However, we need a much sharper definition of what we mean by bulk data and by access to bulk data in order to make a reasoned determination.
 There would have to be an extremely high bar to prove that any entity has a legitimate interest in a wholesale download of the whole, or even part of the database, and that this interest was not outweighed by the rights of the millions of data subjects in that download.
-More likely is, for example, access to a de-identified stream of selected fields from some subset of the whole (e.g., a particular region or gTLD) to be used “in bulk,” e.g., for statistical analysis under controlled circumstances (e.g., restricted retention periods, if appropriate).
-Clearly, “bulk access by agglomeration” should be prohibited (i.e., the building/reconstruction of a bulk database from a multitude of individual queries).
+Access to a de-identified stream of selected fields from a subset of the Whois records (e.g., a particular region or gTLD) to be used “in bulk,” e.g., for statistical analysis under controlled circumstances (e.g., restricted retention periods, if appropriate) may be possible (and even desirable).
+However, “bulk access by agglomeration” should be prohibited (i.e., the building/reconstruction of a bulk database from a multitude of individual queries).